 You’re not going to be talking to everyone, and that’s ok because what you need to do is to focus on your ideal audience.
-Be very specific on who you serve, why you serve them and how you serve them.
+Be very specific about who you serve, why you serve them and how you serve them.
 When I say how, I mean for me, the way I serve you is, I create digital courses teaching you how to start an online business, grow your email list, how to create digital courses and launch them with live webinars and Evergreen webinars.
 That’s how I teach you what to do.

-When you get clear on your why, you will be able to know the direction you will take and stick with it especially when things get hard.
+When you get clear on your why, you will be able to know the direction you will take and stick with it, especially when things get hard.
 Write down what sets you apart in your industry.
-For example, if you’re in the copywriting business do you use words that easily empower people so that they feel they can do something, or words that easily persuade them that they ought to do something?
-The next thing you do is to find where your ideal audience hangs out.
+For example, if you’re in the copywriting business do you use words that easily empower people so that they feel they can do something or words that easily persuade them that they ought to do something?
+The next thing you do is find where your ideal audience hangs out.
 Join Facebook groups in your niche and listen to what people are saying to find out exactly what they need from you right now.
 When you find who your ideal audience is, marketing becomes very easy because you’re talking to the person whom you have a solution for, and if you are committed to serving them, you are going to see a drastic change in your revenue.

 Create a lead magnet

-A lead magnet is a free giveaway that you give to your ideal audience in exchange of their names and emails.
+A lead magnet is a free giveaway that you give to your ideal audience in exchange for their names and emails.
 You want to make sure that your lead magnet is so irresistible that they just cannot pass it up.
 Your lead magnet must give value and it should solve a problem right away.

 If you’re in the information business like myself; I do training programs and I also consult and coach, then your ideal audience may not be ready to buy the first time that they come to your website, they might need a little bit more information from you so that they can decide if they want to work with you.
 They also want to know, like, and trust you.
 In that case, they need a little bit more information.
 Your lead magnet will be content that’s valuable and actionable.
 If you sell physical products, like health nutritional products, make-up, toys, etc, your audience might be ready to buy when they come to your website, all they need sometimes it’s a little bit of an incentive to help them make that purchase.
-In this case your lead magnet is going to be a discount, a coupon code or even free shipping.
+In this case, your lead magnet is going to be a discount, a coupon code or even free shipping.

 Create consistent content

 Once you figure out what your ideal audience needs from you, then you’re going to start creating content that’s going to allow you into stepping into a journey where they can become your prospective clients.
-Every single week, create consistent content either on a website, a podcast and share it with your audience.
-For those of you overachievers and like an extra credit, do an FB Live or Insta-Live whether anyone is there or not.
-Be consistent and before you know it your videos will start reaching a wide audience who might be your ideal customer community.
+Every single week, create consistent content either on a website, or a podcast and share it with your audience.
+For those of you overachievers and who like extra credit, do an FB Live or Insta-Live whether anyone is there or not.
+Be consistent and before you know it your videos will start reaching a wide audience that might be your ideal customer community.
 When I started doing Facebook Lives, I didn’t have an audience but I kept doing it anyway.
 I did it for the experience and that has helped me get better at delivering my content and honing in on my message.
 Make sure you’re giving something of value before you ask for anything in return.
 This helps you grow your email list which is the next step.